Multi-Granular Node Pruning for Causal Circuit Discovery: Abstract

 \section{Abstract}

-Circuit discovery aims to identify minimal subnetworks that are responsible for specific behaviors in large language models (LLMs).
-Existing approaches primarily rely on iterative edge pruning, which is computationally expensive and limited to coarse-grained units such as attention heads or MLP blocks, overlooking finer structures like individual neurons.
-We propose a node-level pruning framework for circuit discovery that addresses both scalability and granularity limitations.
-Our method introduces learnable masks across multiple levels of granularity, from entire blocks to individual neurons, within a unified optimization objective.
-Granularity-specific sparsity penalties guide the pruning process, allowing a comprehensive compression in a single fine-tuning run.
-Empirically, our approach identifies circuits that are smaller in nodes than those discovered by prior methods; moreover, we demonstrate that many neurons deemed important by coarse methods are actually irrelevant, while still maintaining task performance.
-Furthermore, our method has a significantly lower memory footprint, 5-10x, as it does not require keeping intermediate activations in the memory to work.
+Causal circuit discovery aims to identify minimal subnetworks that causally drive specific behaviors in large language models (LLMs).
+Existing approaches focus on edge pruning or unstructured weight pruning.
+These methods are computationally expensive and typically operate on coarse-grained components, such as attention heads or MLP blocks, thereby missing finer-grained structure.
+We propose a multi-granular node-level pruning framework \footnote{Code: \url{https://github.com/MuhammadUmairHaider/Node-Pruning-for-Circuit-Discovery}} for circuit discovery that addresses both scalability and granularity limitations.
+Our approach introduces learnable masks across multiple levels of granularity, from entire blocks to individual neurons, within a unified optimization objective.
+Granularity-specific sparsity penalties guide the pruning process, enabling multi-level compression in a single optimization run.
+Empirically, our approach identifies more compact circuits than prior methods, pruning $33.34\%$ more MLPs, and $59.8\%$ more neurons in the least favorable setting, with substantially larger gains overall.
+We further show that many neurons retained by coarse-grained methods are, in fact, unnecessary and can be removed with negligible impact on task performance.
+Our method is also substantially more memory efficient, requiring at least \(3\times\) less memory by avoiding the need to store intermediate activations during pruning.